Position-dependent mass in strong quantum gravitational background fields: GUP with maximal length and its deformed translation symmetry

-In analogy with problems involving PDM systems \cite{13,14,15,16,17,19,20}, this equation is rewritten as follows
+In analogy with problems involving PDM systems \cite{24,25,26,27,28,29,30}, this equation is rewritten as follows

-where $m( x)=m_0/(1-\tau x+\tau^2 x^2)^2 $ being the PDM's particle strongly pertubated by gravity.
-Figure \ref{fig1} illustrates the PDM as a function of the position $x$ for different values of the deformed parameter $\tau$.
-This shows that, for $x\in [-100,\,100]$, the PDM describes well potentials which gradually contract as the values of $\tau$ increase.
-For $x\in [0,\,100]$, one particularly observes that, the effective mass $m(x)$ in this description increases with $\tau$.
-This indicates that, quantum gravitational fields increase with the effective $m(x)$ of the system.
-In otherwise, by increasing the mass of the system or by just taking larger masses and bringing them into quantum states, one can make the quantum gravitational effects stronger for a measurement.
-These descriptions were experimentally adressed to measure the gravitational field of significantly smaller source masses with remarkable technical skills of realisation \cite{9}.
-Moreover, the increasing of $m(x)$ with the values of $\tau$ observed in this system is in perfect analogy with the theory of GR where massive objects induce strong gravitational fields.
-As will be shown in the next section, the increasing of the PDM of a particle in an infinite square well potential curves the quantum levels, which consequently implies the decrease of energy amplitudes and lead to higher probability densities of particles at lower states.
+where being the PDM's particle strongly pertubated by quantum gravity.
+Figure \ref{fig1} illustrates the PDM as a function of the position $x\, \, (0<x<0.5)$.
+One observes that the effective mass $m(x)$ in this description increases with $\tau$.
+This indicates that quantum gravitational fields increase with the effective $m(x)$ of the system.
+In other words, by increasing the mass of the system or by just taking larger masses and bringing them into quantum states, one can make the quantum gravitational effects stronger for a measurement.
+This description was experimentally carried out to measure the gravitational field of significantly smaller source masses with remarkable technical skills of realisation \cite{46}.
+Moreover, the increase of $m(x)$ with the values of $\tau$ observed in this system is in perfect analogy with the theory of GR where massive objects induce strong gravitational fields.
+As it will be shown in the next section, the increase of the PDM of a particle in an infinite square well potential curves the quantum levels, which consequently implies the decrease of energy amplitudes and lead to higher probability densities of particles at this scale.

-The probability density $\eta(x,t) =|\psi (x,t)|^2$ obeys the continuity equation
+The probability density $\rho(x,t) =|\psi (x,t)|^2$ obeys the continuity equation

 where the current density is given by